Home | About Cathy Duffy | Contact Us

 Following is the list of educational goals for first grade with suggestions for teaching each concept.
 There is space to offer only one suggestion for each goal, but the ideas themselves should suggest other ideas to you.

-• Counts backwards from 10 to 0—Use a number line or Wonder Number Game Board or 100’s chart (chart numbered 1-10 across, 11-20 second row, etc., to 100).
+• Counts backwards from 10 to 0—Use a number line or 100's chart (chart numbered 1-10 across, 11-20 second row, etc., to 100).

 • Add numbers 0 to 10—Use objects such as beans, blocks, LEGOS, etc.

 • Matches set with numbers 0 to 20—Write numbers on a large number line.
 Glue beans to popsicle sticks to represent each number.
-Match popsicle sticks to number line.
+Match popsicle sticks to the number line.

 • Add numbers 0 to 20—Use objects.